These No-Bake Cookie Dough Bars are melt-in-your-mouth peanut butter bars with crunchy chocolate chips and soft chocolate ganache.

 - In a large mixing bowl, add peanut butter, maple syrup, salt, and vanilla.

 - Combine with a spatula until creamy and evenly combined.

 - Stir in almond flour and coconut flour with a spatula.
 When it starts to be difficult to stir, add the chocolate chips and knead the dough with your hands.

 - Transfer the cookie dough into the prepared pan and press the dough all over the pan to form an even layer.

 - Freeze 10 minutes while you are making the chocolate layer

-- In a small sauce pan, add dark chocolate and coconut oil.
-Melt on medium heat, stirring all the time to avoid the chocolate to burn.
-You can also melt the mixture in the microwave using a glass bowl Microwave 1 minute, stir and repeat by 30 seconds burst until the chocolate is fully melted.
+- In a small saucepan, add dark chocolate and coconut oil.
+Melt them on medium heat, stirring all the time to prevent the chocolate from burning.
+You can also melt the mixture in the microwave using a glass bowl.
+Microwave 1 minute, stir, and repeat by 30-second bursts until the chocolate is fully melted.

 - Remove the bar from the freezer and pour the melted chocolate onto the cookie dough bar.